Data-driven mode detection and stabilization of unknown switched linear systems: Stabilization via online switched controller

 then, for all initial states $x(0)\in\R^n$ and each time $t\in\N$, the solution of the closed-loop system~\eqref{def:sys} with the data-driven switching feedback controller described by Algorithm~\ref{alg:controller_1} satisfies

 where

 and $p_{\max}=\max_{i\in\calP}\lambda_{\max}(P_i^{\frac{1}{2}})$, $ p_{\min}=\min_{i\in\calP}\lambda_{\min}(P_i^{\frac{1}{2}})$. \end{theorem}

 The proof of Theorem~\ref{thm:stability_control} is provided in the Appendix.
-Note that, for each $i\in\calP$, the LMI~\eqref{LMI_for_MD} holds for sufficiently large $\lambda_u$ and $k_i$.
+The proof uses similar techniques as other methods which employ multiple Lyapunov functions.
+Such methods are common for stability analysis of switched systems~\cite{MM-DL:12, SL-AD-DL:21}.

+We remark that condition~\eqref{LMI_for_MD} refers to the original true system and checking it requires knowledge of $\hat A_i, \hat B_i$, which are not readily available in our data-driven setup.
+However, this is not critical for the analysis, since Theorem~\ref{thm:stability_control} can be interpreted qualitatively: even if $\lambda_u$ and $k_i$ are not known a priori, this LMI holds for each $i\in\calP$, for sufficiently large $\lambda_u$ and $k_i$.

 Given Assumption~\ref{ass:ass_on_data-I}, $\lambda < 1$ is an upper bound on the decay rate during the stabilization phase.
 Instead, $\lambda_u \ge 1$ is an upper bound on the growth rate during the mode detection phase.
 The parameter $\mu$ corresponds to the destabilizing effect introduced by each switching.
+If the subsystems are each very different from each other, then this could lead to significantly different $P_i$ matrices, leading to large values of $\mu$.
 The interpretation of condition~\eqref{ADT_AAT_condition} is as follows: the first term quantifies the combined effect on the growth rate of the state of the mode detection and stabilization phases.
 The second term quantifies the destabilizing effect of mode switches, which happen on average every $\tau$ time instances.
 For a given switched system, the constants $\mu$, $\lambda$, and $\lambda_u$ are fixed.
 Hence, the condition~\eqref{ADT_AAT_condition} is always satisfied if $\tau$ is sufficiently large and $\eta$ is sufficiently small.
-This means that the ISS-like property~\eqref{ISS-estimate} holds as long as the system switches sufficiently infrequently and the mode detection phases are sufficiently short.
+This means that practical exponential stability~\eqref{ISS-estimate} holds as long as the system switches sufficiently infrequently and the mode detection phases are sufficiently short.

+Lastly, recall that the parameter $c$ constitutes a bound on the relative magnitude of the excitation inputs with respect to the state signal.
+A good choice of a value for $c$ is thus a balancing act between two objectives.
+Choosing a larger $c$ increases the destabilizing effect of the mode-detection phase.
+On the other hand, a small $c$ can also cause problems.
+For the noiseless case, numerical problems (e.g., in the verification of the kernel inclusion (10)) may occur when $c$ is too small.
+For the noisy case, the applied control may be dominated by the disturbance $w$ when $c$ is too small, resulting in insufficiently excited data.